siengxay/zephyr/readme.txt

 -Oracle JDK1.8+
 -Apache Maven 3.3.9

--Copy and unzip this file into your local machine into folder "zephyr-hcp-pub" -go to that directory: cd ~/zephyr-hcp-pub
+-Copy and unzip this file into your local machine into folder "zephyr" -go to that directory: cd ~/zephyr
 -to compile: mvn install
-This will build a fat jar will dependencies under "target/zephyr-tophcp-jar-with-dependencies.jar" -download the full XML file to your local folder, say into "zephyr-hcp-pub/data/pubmed_result.xml" You will need to pass the path to that file as an argument when running the program -to run: java -jar target/zephyr-tophcp-jar-with-dependencies.jar "data\pubmed_result.xml" This should output the list of Top Health Care Providers, along with the number of publications
+This will build a fat jar will dependencies under "target/zephyr-tophcp-jar-with-dependencies.jar" -download the full XML file to your local folder, say into "zephyr/data/pubmed_result.xml" You will need to pass the path to that file as an argument when running the program -to run: java -jar target/zephyr-tophcp-jar-with-dependencies.jar "data\pubmed_result.xml" This should output the list of Top Health Care Providers, along with the number of publications